Alamo Mission: Ownership dispute

-In 1988, a theater near the Alamo unveiled a new movie, Alamo ... the Price of Freedom.
+In 1988, a theater near the Alamo unveiled a new movie, Alamo: The Price of Freedom.
 The 40-minute-long film would be screened several times each day.
 The movie attracted many protests from Mexican-American activists, who decried the anti-Mexican comments and complained that it ignored Tejano contributions to the battle.
 The movie was re-edited in response to the complaints, but the controversy grew to the point that many activists began pressuring the legislature to move control of the Alamo to the League of United Latin American Citizens (LULAC).
 In response to pressure from Hispanic groups, state representative Orlando Garcia of San Antonio began legislative hearings into DRT finances.
 The DRT agreed to make their financial records more open, and the hearings were canceled.

 Shortly after that, San Antonio representative Jerry Beauchamp proposed that the Alamo be transferred from the DRT to the Texas Parks and Wildlife Department.
 Many minority legislators agreed with him.
 However, the San Antonio mayor, Henry Cisneros, advocated that control remain with the DRT, and the legislature shelved the bill.

 Several years later, Carlos Guerra, a reporter for the San Antonio Express-News, began writing columns attacking the DRT for its handling of the Alamo.
 Guerra claimed that the DRT had kept the temperature too low within the chapel, a situation which caused the formation of water vapor, which when mixed with automobile exhaust fumes damaged the limestone walls.
 These allegations prompted the legislature in 1993 to once more attempt to transfer control of the Alamo to the Texas Parks and Wildlife Department.
 At the same time, State Senator Gregory Luna filed a competing bill to transfer oversight of the Alamo to the Texas Historical Commission.

+Bones belonging to three adults and a child were discovered in 1936, a report in 1976 showed that the plaza was atop a cemetery, and research by San Antonio's county archivist John Leal showed that 1,006 people were buried in the area, with 921 being of Native American or mestizo descent.
+State law prohibited the construction of anything on top of cemeteries.
+Gary Gabehart, president of the Inter-Tribal Council of American Indians, called for some of the plaza to be closed off to traffic in 1994, but the DRT denied there was any evidence of burials at the Alamo.